CERTIFICATIONS

 Students in Automotive Service Tech 1 and 2 complete various ASE modules focusing on ASE Supplemental Tasks (AO) such as safety, tool use, Electrical and Electronic Systems Repair (AST A6), and Heating and Air Conditioning Service (MLR A7).
 Students also learn basic automotive shop communication, procedures, how to prepare a vehicle for service, and complete an automotive shop repair order (RO).

-Automotive Service Tech 3 #62.4430.4 (H) AN
+Automotive Service Tech 3 #62.4430.4 (H) AND

 Automotive Service Tech 4 #62.4440.4 (H)